AHS Centaur: Memorials

 In 1948, Queensland nurses established the "Centaur Memorial Fund for Nurses" which used the money raised to purchase an establishment and name it "Centaur House"; a facility supporting nurses by holding convivial meetings and providing inexpensive accommodation for out-of-town nurses.
 The original Centaur House was sold in 1971, a new building being purchased and renamed.
 The second Centaur House was sold in 1979 and although the fund still exists, it no longer owns a physical facility.
 On 15 September 1968, a cairn was unveiled at Caloundra, Queensland, erected by the local Rotary International Club.
 In 1990, a stained glass memorial window depicting Centaur, along with a plaque listing the names of those lost in the attack, was installed at Concord Repatriation General Hospital, at a cost of A$16,000.
 A display about Centaur was placed at the Australian War Memorial.
 The centrepiece of the display was a scale model of Centaur presented to the Memorial by Blue Funnel Line, and the display included items that were donated by the survivors, such as a lifejacket, a signal flare, and a medical kit.
 It was removed in 1992 to make way for a display related to the Vietnam War.

 A memorial to Centaur was unveiled at Point Danger, Coolangatta, Queensland on 14 May 1993, the 50th anniversary of the sinking.
 It consists of a monumental stone topped with a cairn, surrounded by a tiled moat with memorial plaques explaining the commemoration.
 The memorial is surrounded by a park with a boardwalk, overlooking the sea, with plaques for other Merchant Navy and Royal Australian Navy vessels lost during World War II.
 The unveiling of the memorial was performed by Minister for Veterans' Affairs, Senator John Faulkner.

 A memorial plaque was laid on the foredeck of Centaur on 12 January 2010, during the fourth and final ROV dive on the hospital ship.
 This would normally be a breach of the Historic Shipwrecks Act, but a special dispensation permitted the manoeuvre, as placing the plaque on the seabed next to the ship would have seen it sink into the sediment.
 Following the ship's discovery, a national memorial service at St John's Cathedral, Brisbane on 2 March 2010 was attended by over 600 people, including Prime Minister Kevin Rudd.
 A second ceremony for 300 relatives of the hospital ship's personnel was held aboard HMAS Manoora on 24 September.
 During the service, which occurred over the wreck site, wreaths were laid and the ashes of three survivors were scattered.

+The Centaur is also memoralised in the name of a school in New South Wales.
+Centaur Primary School, in the Northern Rivers suburb of Banora Point, was named after the ship, which features in the school's emblem.